Decision Check

 Independent review

-InformatiQx pressure-tests the number, the definitions behind it, and the risks leadership would be accepting by acting on it.
+InformatiQx pressure-tests the metric definition, source logic, ownership structure, and cross-team consistency — assessing the risks leadership would carry by acting on this number now.

 Step 3

-You receive a recommendation: proceed, proceed with constraints, or stop and reassess.
+You receive a concise written assessment with findings and a clear recommendation: proceed, proceed with constraints, or stop and reassess.
+Typically within 2–5 business days.

 Step 4